Introduction

 The ability to move food to the back of the mouth without pushing it out

-Opening the mouth wide enough to fit a spoonWhat are the things you will need when starting solids?
+Opening the mouth wide enough to fit a spoonWhat are the symptoms of nutrient deficiencies?

 A sturdy feeding chair / Bumbo feeding seat